johanhalse/musculus/README.md

 # Musculus

-Like Hotwire, but a lot smaller and a lot more web-componenty?
+Like Stimulus, but _a lot_ smaller and a bit more webcomponenty?
+The entire library weighs less than 5kB unminified.

 ## Installation